edgafner/GBrowser/README.md

 ## Idea Browser Tool Window

 <!-- Plugin description -->
 An embedded web Browser window within your IDE.
-Cut the context swich of jumping back and forth when doing some web staff.
+Cut the context switch of jumping back and forth when doing some web staff.

 <!-- Plugin description end -->